Oftentimes getting more inquiries, applicants, and enrolled families comes down to one thing: communication.

 #2 Identify your target audience

 The key to personalized communications is deciding who each message is relevant to.
-Obviously, there are certain messages that you will send to specific groups and other messages that you will send to everyone.
-In this step, take time to write out and identify the target audience for each message.–
+There are likely certain messages that you will send to specific groups and other messages that you will send to everyone.
+In this step, take time to write out and identify the target audience for each message.

-A touch point is a single step in the communication plan.
-It is usually a conversation or point of communication with your families, such as a phone call, face-to-face meeting, email, social media message, letter, etc.
+A touchpoint is a single step or outreach in a communication plan.
+It is usually a conversation or point of communication with your families, such as a phone call, face-to-face meeting, email, social media message, or letter.

 - What will we say?